 All OII DPhil students are expected to attend the weekly DPhil seminars held during term time until they reach Confirmed status.
-Organised and chaired by the DPhil Programme Director, these seminars are an opportunity for students to present and receive feedback on their research, to receive training in various aspects of graduate skills, and to build and maintain a supportive peergroup network.
-Content covered in these seminars will vary each term, but note that all students will need to present their research at least twice.
-Students preparing for Transfer of Status and Confirmation of Status are required to undergo mock interviews during the DPhil seminars.
+These seminars are an opportunity for students to present and receive feedback on their research, to receive training in various aspects of graduate skills, and to build and maintain a supportive peer-group network.
+Content covered in these seminars will vary each term, but all students should expect to present their research at least twice in preparing for Transfer of Status and Confirmation of Status.
 Students are also encouraged to schedule a mock final viva.
 It is recommended that you contact the DPhil Coordinator the term before you plan to submit to schedule in your mock interview in the DPhil Seminar.
 The mock interview should ideally be held a 2-4 weeks before your real one with the assessors.

-As per normal operating practice, DPhil students who are out of town, whether they are a part-time student at work or a full-time student doing something like fieldwork may choose to attend seminars remotely.
-Students undertaking fieldwork or study outside Oxford will normally be given permission not to attend DPhil Seminar but will still required to present their research to the DPhil Seminar at the appropriate time.
+Students undertaking fieldwork or study outside Oxford will normally be given permission not to attend DPhil Seminar but will still be required to present their research to the DPhil Seminar at the appropriate time.
 All students may participate remotely.

-2.4.1 Part-time Students in the DPhil Seminar
+5.1.1 Part-time Students in the DPhil Seminar

-All Part-Time DPhil students will be required to attend for the first four years or until successful completion of Confirmation of Status whichever is earlier.
+All Part-Time DPhil students will be required to attend for the first four years or until successful completion of Confirmation of Status, whichever is earlier.
 After the first four years students will be expected to attend on occasion, for instance to present a mock viva or talk and to give feedback to their colleagues doing likewise.

-Realizing that part-time students may have difficulty arranging attendance of DPhil seminars every week, we will make the following adjustments:
+Recognizing that part-time students may have difficulty arranging attendance of DPhil seminars every week, we have established the following recommended schedule:

-- In the first and fourth terms, when part-time DPhil students have their heaviest class load, part-time students will only be required to attend two weeks, although more regular attendance is encouraged. - In the remaining terms of the first four years, part-time students will normally be expected to arrange to attend a minimum of four out of the eight sessions per term, but attending as many sessions as possible is encouraged.
+- In the first and fourth terms, when part-time DPhil students have their heaviest class load, part-time students will only be required to attend two weeks, although more regular attendance is encouraged. - In the remaining terms of the first four years, part-time students will normally be expected to arrange to attend a minimum of four out of the eight sessions per term, although more regular attendance is encouraged.